Our eyesight begins to fade.

 On these, however, the bright LED (not normal bulbs) are positioned directly above with the lens and can be angled so the light falls precisely where you need it as opposed to just shining somewhere forward.

-I don’t know about you but my workbench is already cluttered enough with needing one a lamp taking up valuable space and the built-in light in these has meant I put my Anglepoise lamp into storage.
+I don’t know about you but my workbench is already cluttered enough and the built-in light in these has meant I put my main lights to one side and use them just for photograhy.

 Finally, the lenses are crystal sharp.